fbpx

 Conclusion

 And with that, you are well on your way to playing better golf!
 Just remember, a proper golf grip may not lead necessarily to a good swing, but a bad golf grip is much more likely to lead to a bad swing.
+For the ultimate golf grip trainer, check out the Leadbetter glove here.
 For more help with your golf game, book a lesson with us here.

 Found this useful?
 Sign up now for FREE bi-weekly golf tips, content, and much more delivered directly to your inbox.
 Yup, it’s that easy.